OpenRefine/OpenRefine/docs/docs/manual/starting.md

 This can also be useful if you would like to paste in a list of URLs, which you can use later to fetch the data online and build columns with.

-#### Database (SQL)
+### Database (SQL)

 If you are an administrator or have SQL access to a database of information, you may want to pull the latest dataset directly from there.
 This could include an online catalogue, a content management system, or a digital repository or collection management system.
 You can also load a `.db` file saved locally.
+You will need to use an SQL query to import your intended data.

 There are some publicly-accessible databases you can query, such as [one provided by Rfam](https://docs.rfam.org/en/latest/database.html).
 The instructions provided by Rfam can help you understand how to connect to and query from any database.